NonVideri/NonVideri.github.io/README.md

 - Messages are displayed in the main view.
 - Allows user to enter and send messages.

-### Webpage

-- My personal webpage written entirely in React.
-- Uses Bootstrap and Sass for style.
-- Showcases some small React/Redux apps: Randomizer, Clock and ToDoApp.

-### Randomizer

-- Randomly picks from number ranges (Number Range Mode) or comma-separated sets of data (Custom Items Mode).
-- Has two sub-modes: Repeat or No-Repeat.
-- Allows the user to hide the list and toggle item picking sounds.
-- Designed to be used as a board game support app.
-- Uses Redux.
-(RandomizerOld is the simple version which uses only React.)

 ### Thoughts

 - A simple app in React used to write thoughts appearing in your head.
 - Thoughts disappear after 15 seconds, but can be deleted faster with a button.
 - Uses Jest and RTL for testing.

-### Clock

-- A simple React clock.
-- Has two modes: Normal and Precise.

-### ToDoApp

-- A simple todo app in React.
-- Allows to add tasks with descriptions and delete them.

 ### Contacts App